 Bias.
 To minimize systematic error, we made sure to use well-established code to extract and visualize the data, such as the Python libraries Pandas, numpy, and plotly.
-Potential bias may also arise from the set of identified electronic databases, data collection techniques, inclusion criteria, and exclusion criteria, which limits the exhaustivity of the data collection.
 We also avoided manually extracting the data from electronic databases as much as possible.
 Potential bias may still come from the quality assessment and the data extraction and classification steps, as they require assessment and classification from humans.
 All things considered, we believe that we have minimized the potential for bias as much as possible.